VisionLearningGroup/visda-2019-public/semisupervised/README.md

 # Semi-supervised domain adaptation repository for VisDA 2019 Challenge

 ## News
+2019/09/03 Clipart data had wrong filenames.
+We reuploaded it.
+Sorry for the inconvenience again.
+2019/09/02 The test data link issue was fixed.
+Sorry for the inconvenience.
 2019/09/01 We have released the test data.
 See data preparation and rule section.

 2019/07 We have changed a codalab competition website because the codalab website experienced a major crash.